OpenNebula/docs/source/vmware_cluster_deployment/vmware_networking_setup/vcenter_networking.rst

 .. _vcenter_networking_setup:
 .. _virtual_network_vcenter_usage:

-vCenter Networking Overview
+vCenter Networking
 ================================================================================

-Virtual Networks from vCenter can be represented using OpenNebula virtual networks, where a one-to-one relationship exists between an OpenNebula's virtual network and a vSphere's port group.
-When :ref:`adding NICs in a VM template <vm_templates>` or :ref:`when attaching a NIC (hot-plugging) to a running VM <vm_instances>` in OpenNebula, a network interface can be attached to an OpenNebula's Virtual Network.
+vCenter virtual networks can be represented as OpenNebula virtual networks, where a one-to-one relationship exists between an OpenNebula's virtual network and a vSphere's port group.
+When :ref:`adding NICs in a VM template <vm_templates>` or :ref:`when attaching a NIC (hot-plugging) to a running VM <vm_instances>` in OpenNebula, a network interface can be attached to an OpenNebula's Virtual Machine that is connected to a particular vCenter virtual network.

 OpenNebula can consume port groups or create port groups.

-In vSphere's terminology, a port group can be seen as a template for creating virtual ports with particular sets of specifications such as VLAN tagging.
+In vSphere's terminology, a port group can be seen as a template to create virtual ports with particular sets of specifications such as VLAN tagging.
 The VM's network interfaces connect to vSphere's virtual switches through port groups. vSphere provides two types of port groups:

 - Port Group (or Standard Port Group).
 The port group is connected to a vSphere Standard Switch.
 - Distributed Port Group.
 The port group is connected to a vSphere Distributed Switch.